-Webinar: Starting Farm to School for Educators and Food Service Professionals(PDF)Links to a PDF document.
-Ohio … Read More about Farm to School in the Cafeteria
+Farm to School in the Cafeteria resources Webinar: Starting Farm to School for Educators and … More about Farm to School in the Cafeteria about Farm to School in the Cafeteria

-Webinar: Starting Farm to School for Educators and Food Service Professionals(PDF)Links to a PDF document.
-Ohio … Read More about Farm to School in the Cafeteria
+Farm to School in the Cafeteria resources Webinar: Starting Farm to School for Educators and … More about Farm to School in the Cafeteria about Farm to School in the Cafeteria

-There are numerous curricula available for all grade levels, whether you want to add one activity during national Farm … Read More about Farm to School in the Classroom
+There are numerous curricula available for all grade levels, whether you want to add one activity during National Farm … More about Farm to School in the Classroom about Farm to School in the Classroom

 Students gain access to healthy, local foods as well as education opportunities such as school gardens, cooking lessons and farm field trips.
 Farm to school empowers children and their families to make informed food choices while strengthening the local economy and contributing to vibrant communities.